Q: Is it okay to have the same password for every account so it is easy to remember?

 Q: How often should I change my password?

 This is a question that can and will be debated.
-If the password is strong, then you should only change the password if there is a security concern or breach.
+If the password is strong, then you should change the password only if there is a security concern or breach.
 Many platforms and applications use some form of device fingerprinting to validate where normal authentication comes from and can send alerts if anomalous activity is detected.

 Q: When should I use Multi-Factor Authentication (MFA)?